 Oral/Performance Exam: (Weight: 100%)

 Candidates who meet the Minimum Qualifications will be invited to participate in the Oral/Performance Examination designed to measure knowledge, skills and/or abilities in job-related areas which may include but not be limited to: knowledge of veteran’s program and benefits guidelines and processes; claims and appeals practices and procedures; interviewing techniques; ability to work with a diverse population; written and oral communications ability.

-CERTIFICATION: The certification rule for the eligible list resulting from this examination will be Rule of the List Scores.
+CERTIFICATION: The certification rule for the eligible list resulting from this examination will be Rule of Three Scores.
 Additional selection processes may be conducted by the hiring department prior to making final hiring decisions.

 Eligible List/Score Report:

 A confidential eligible list of applicant names that have passed the civil service examination process will be created, and used for certification purposes only.
 An examination score report will be established, so applicants can view the ranks, final scores and number of eligible candidates.
 Applicant information, including names of applicants on the eligible list, shall not be made public unless required by law.
 However, an eligible list shall be made available for public inspection, upon request, once the eligible list is exhausted or expired and referrals resolved.
 The eligible list/score report resulting from this civil service examination process is subject to change after adoption (e.g., as a result of appeals), as directed by the Human Resources Director or the Civil Service Commission.

 The duration of the eligible list resulting from this examination process will be of nine (9) months, and may be extended with the approval of the Human Resources Director.

 To find Departments which use this classification, please see https://sfdhr.org/sites/default/files/documents/ASO-Level-Chart.pdf?documentID=21246.